Suhas-kc/Instamsg/README.md

 # Instamsg
-Android app for realtime messaging over LAN
+Android app for realtime messaging over LAN using WiFi-Direct Texts appear as toasts for now.

-This is just the initial commit, and only discovering peers has been implemented.Other features to follow soon!